 The 10 simple mistakes motorists make

-This is according to new research by uSwitch, which uncovered that two thirds of drivers are putting their payout at risk by a lack of awareness about actions that could make their policy worthless.
+This is according to research by uSwitch, which uncovered that two-thirds of drivers are putting their payout at risk by a lack of awareness about actions that could make their policy worthless.

-It listed the top 10 misdemeanours made by motorists, which includes simple car maintenance, locking the doors and avoiding footwear that is regarded as dangerous.
+It listed the top 10 misdemeanours made by motorists, which include simple car maintenance, locking the doors and avoiding footwear that is regarded as dangerous.

-Simple slip-ups - or flip-flops - could mean that British drivers lose out on £114million each year in unpaid claims based on an average claim amount of £2,671, according to Association of British Insurers' research.
+Simple slip-ups – or flip-flops – could mean that British drivers lose out on £ 114 million each year in unpaid claims based on an average claim amount of £2,671, according to the Association of British Insurers’ research.

 But what are the most common examples of these blunders?